Self-Supervised Domain Calibration and Uncertainty Estimation for Place Recognition: Self-Supervised Domain Calibration and Uncertainty Estimation

 \subsection{Finding VPR Matches}

-To perform VPR on SLAM keyframes (i.e., images with sufficient displacement between each other), we first need to process them through a pre-trained network to obtain global image descriptors.
-Such global images descriptors can be complex structures such as Vector of Locally Aggregated Descriptors~\cite{jegouAggregatingLocalDescriptors2010}, used in NetVLAD~\cite{arandjelovicNetVLADCNNArchitecture2018}, or simply the features extracted from the penultimate layer of a standard classification network~\cite{zhouPlacesImageDatabase2017}.
+Global images descriptors can be complex structures such as Vector of Locally Aggregated Descriptors~\cite{jegouAggregatingLocalDescriptors2010}, used in NetVLAD~\cite{arandjelovicNetVLADCNNArchitecture2018}, or simply the features extracted from the penultimate layer of a standard classification network~\cite{zhouPlacesImageDatabase2017}.
 The descriptors are represented as a vector $f(I_i)$, where $f$ is the image representation extraction function and $I_i$ the $i_{th}$ keyframe.
 As keyframes are processed, we store the computed global descriptors in a database.
 Then, for each keyframe we query the best matches using nearest neighbors search, by sorting the global descriptors based on the Euclidean distance $d(q,I_i)$ between the query descriptor $f(q)$ and the other images descriptors $f(I_i)$.
-This results in a sorted list of the best putative VPR matches for each keyframe in the run through the environment.
-To avoid trivial matches in the same location, we do not consider matches within the 10 previous or subsequent keyframes of the query.
+This results in a sorted list of the best putative VPR matches for each keyframe for the run through the environment.
+To avoid trivial matches in the same location, we do not consider matches with keyframes in the vicinity of the query.